Woonona

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Woonona has 52 active public transport stops, offering a mix of train and bus services.
-These stops are served by 28 individual routes that together facilitate 1,611 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically living 236 meters from the nearest stop.
+Woonona has 52 active public transport stops offering a mix of train and bus services.
+These are served by 28 routes, collectively enabling 1611 weekly passenger trips.
+Transport accessibility is rated good with residents typically located 236 meters from the nearest stop.
+Most commuting in this primarily residential area is outward-bound, with cars being the dominant mode at 92%.
+Vehicle ownership averages 1.4 per dwelling.
+According to the 2021 Census, 37.7% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 230 trips per day across all routes, translating to approximately 30 weekly trips per individual stop.
+Service frequency averages 230 trips daily across all routes, equating to approximately 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport